KhronosGroup/UnityGLTF/README.md

-# GLTF Loader for Unity
+# UnityGLTF
-Unity3D library for loading, parsing, and rendering assets stored in the [GLTF 2.0](https://github.com/KhronosGroup/glTF/tree/2.0) file format at runtime.
+Unity3D library for exporting, loading, parsing, and rendering assets stored in the [GLTF 2.0](https://github.com/KhronosGroup/glTF/tree/2.0) file format at runtime.

 The specification isn't finalized yet and this loader is a work in progress.
 Feel free to check it out and contribute, but don't use it for anything serious yet.